Coutinho-David/WriteUps/GNPCTF25/Real-Christmas/ReadMe.md

 The RFC sees an email divided in 2 parts `<local-part>@<domain>`

-The Local-part can either be :
+The Local-part can either be:

 - Letters [a-Z]
 - Digits [0-9]